Frequently asked questions

 If you have accepted your study place and you change your mind, it is possible to forfeit your study right with a notification to the Study Registry located in Student Centre Disco.

 Regarding your specialisation track, please be in touch with your programme coordinator.
-The email address can be found in the admission offer letter (email).
-Please note, that if you are subject to tuition fee and you received a scholarship, the scholarship is tied to the original choice of track.
-If you switch your track, you forfeit your scholarship.
+The email address can be found in the admission offer letter.

 If you have applied with an incomplete degree in January:

-- Proof of your graduation must reach University of Turku by 11 August 2025, at 15:00 (local time in Finland).
+- Proof of your graduation must reach University of Turku by 11 August.
 Proof of graduation can be sent to us different ways depending on the country where the degree was completed.
 Read the country specific information here.
 If you were accepted conditionally, it’s written in your admission offer, which you received in April.

 If you arrive to Turku before the deadline for providing the original documents, you can bring the original documents in person to the Student Centre Disco (on the University Hill).
 However, depending on the country, you might have to arrange your documents to be delivered directly to us in a specific way, so please read the instructions and country-specific requirements carefully.